-The Michael Ho Memorial Travel Scholarship was established in 2006 to honor Michael Ho's (B.A.
-Architecture, 1984 and M.B.A., 1988) legacy and love for learning, architecture, and travel.
-The income from the Michael Ho Endowed Scholarship Fund is to be used to award an annual travel scholarship to an undergraduate in his or her junior year majoring in architecture at the College of Environmental Design (CED).
+The Michael Ho Memorial Travel Scholarship was established in 2006 to honor Michael Ho's (BA 1984, MBA 1988) legacy and love for learning, architecture, and travel.
+The income from the Michael Ho Endowed Scholarship Fund is to be used to award an annual travel scholarship to a third-year undergraduate majoring in architecture at the College of Environmental Design (CED).
 The award is based on financial need.
-Prize amount allocated to 1-2 students.
+Prize amount is allocated to 1-2 students.

-Full-time (enrolled at least one full semester during the current year) undergraduate students majoring in architecture, are currently in their junior year, and have financial need.
+Full-time (enrolled at least one full semester during the current year) undergraduate students majoring in architecture who are currently in their junior year and have financial need

-Please submit the following materials as a single PDF upload in the Online Registration and Eligibility Form by the deadline:
+Please submit the following materials as a single PDF in the Online Registration and Eligibility Form by the deadline:

 - A statement of purpose (500 words maximum) explaining the proposed travel plans and the personal and educational value gained from pursing these travels.